Kimbsy/quandary/README.md

 * GREEN
 * WHITE

-If a player cannot move any pawns (because all possible moves have been blocked by other pawns) they end their turn without moving a pawn.
+If a player cannot move any pawns (because there are no moves allowed by opposing pawns) they end their turn without moving a pawn.

 The first player to have a pawn reach a space on the opposite edge wins the game.